 Whenever you need to update your SCORM content by replacing it with a new version of the same package, remember that the new package must have the same SCORM version as the previous one.
 For example, if the original package you uploaded used SCORM 1.2 version, you cannot edit the package by uploading a SCORM 2004 3rd edition version.

-Please Note: When updating SCORM content, by changing the structure of the SCORM, where users have already interacted with the content, users whose status is 'In Progress' will lose their progress in the training material.
+Please Note: When updating SCORM content, by changing the structure of the SCORM, where users have already interacted with the content or completed it, users whose status is 'In Progress' or 'Completed' will lose their progress in the training material.
 These users will have to start the content from the beginning.

 Playing SCORM Content on Mobile Devices